suhuf/THM_Write-/Writeups/Carnage.md

 **What was the length for the first packet sent out to the C2 server?**

-My collumns are currently changed, so we cannot see the size in the main view but we can find it in the lower left-hand pane:
+My columns are currently changed, so we cannot see the size in the main view, but we can find it in the lower left-hand pane:

 <img width="973" height="839" alt="image" src="https://github.com/user-attachments/assets/e5eca7eb-c561-478c-a831-4a199b480838" />